 Student Activities and Organizations

-Association is a student-run publication featuring the work of students, faculty, and alumni across the disciplines of architecture, art, and planning, with particular interest in cross-disciplinary projects that demonstrate the connections between these fields.
+Association is a student-run publication featuring the work of students, faculty, and alumni across the disciplines of architecture, art, and planning, with a particular interest in cross-disciplinary projects that demonstrate the connections between these fields.

 Convivium is a graduate student group that organizes a series of dynamic gatherings for any student interested in discussing matters of architecture, urbanism, and their relationships to cultural production.